Difference Between Capital and Operating Lease

 Classification of Leases

-A piece of equipment with a market price of (FMV) of US$100,000 and a useful life of 5 years is leased to a lessee for a period of 4 years.
+A piece of equipment with a market price (FMV) of US$100,000 and a useful life of 5 years is leased to a lessee for four years.
 The lease payments are US$26,000 a year.
 The borrowing rate for the firm is 8%, and the rate implicit in the lease is 7%.
 There is no provision for a lessee to purchase an asset at the end of the lease term, nor any bargain purchase option.

-Let us first look at whether this is a capital lease or Operating Lease.
-For understanding this, we perform the tests to determine the same.
+Let us first look at whether this is a capital lease or an Operating Lease.
+To understand this, we perform the tests to determine the same.

-Test 1 and Test 2 results in Operating Lease
+Test 1 and Test 2 resulted in Operating Lease

 Test 3 implies it is Capital Lease.